mtngrown/mtngrown.github.io/source/2014/09/27/starsoldier-tactical-warfare-in-the-25th-century.html.markdown

 ---
 title: StarSoldier Tactical Warfare in the 25th Century
 date: 2014-09-27 16:40 PDT
-tags: starsoldier
+tags: starsoldier, scenario-1, patrol, solar-hegemony
 ---

 StarSoldier is "volume 2" of SPI's StarForce Trilogy.
 Over the next few days, I'll be going through the rule book to learn the mechanics, without getting into serious gameplay.
-That said, some sort of will get played.
+That said, some sort of game will get played.

 The first thing I like to do when looking at a new game is throw some